Light Up the Sky (play): Synopsis

 The story concerns the tryout of a fictional play, The Time Is Now, at the Colonial Theatre in Boston.
 The play itself is neither seen nor heard.
 The setting is the living room of the star's luxury suite, in the Ritz-Carlton hotel across the street from the theater.

 The first act takes place at 5:30 pm, before the tryout starts, with hopes high and nerves on edge.
 Miss Lowell sits at a typewriter in the living room, with just Orson for company.
-One or two at a time the other characters come in and are introduced: Carleton Fitgerald, the overly emotional director; Frances Black, the shockingly outspoken wife of the producer; Owen Turner, the experienced older playwright just stopping by for a drink; Stella Livingston, the star's pessimistic mother who prophisises doom; Peter Sloan, the starry-eyed young trucker turned author, whose novice effort is now being given a tryout; Sidney Black, the excited, over eager producer sponsoring his first play; and finally, Irene Livingston, the self-absorbed, aristocratic-behaving star.
+One or two at a time the other characters come in and are introduced: Carleton FitzGerald, the overly emotional director; Frances Black, the shockingly outspoken wife of the producer; Owen Turner, the experienced older playwright just stopping by for a drink; Stella Livingston, the star's pessimistic mother who prophisises doom; Peter Sloan, the starry-eyed young trucker turned author, whose novice effort is now being given a tryout; Sidney Black, the excited, over-eager producer sponsoring his first play; and finally, Irene Livingston, the self-absorbed, aristocratic-behaving star.

 The second act occurs at 12:30 am, after the performance has had a seemingly disastrous finish, many in the audience having laughed and walked out before the ending.
-Peter Sloan is blamed for the failure, and in turn vents about the harsh treatment lavished on him by those who earlier praised his work.
-Owen Turner counsels him to accept compromises in his play in order to salvage it.
+Sloan is blamed for the failure, and in turn vents about the harsh treatment lavished on him by those who earlier praised his work.
+Turner counsels him to accept compromises in his play in order to salvage it.
 Meanwhile, joyfully raucous Shriners, attending a convention, roam the hotel hallways and even burst into the suite on occasion.
-The act ends with Peter Sloan storming out, headed for the airport.
+The act ends with Sloan storming out, headed for the airport.

 The final act is set at 3:30 am; the rest of the characters are still conducting a gloomy post-mortem on the performance.
 They are disturbed by the entry of an uninvited guest, William H. Gallegher, a Shriner, who announces the play is a success.
 He has copies of the early morning papers, from which it is learned the audience were largely his drunken compatriots, with the critics hailing the play as very good but needing some work.
 Sidney Black phones a plain-clothes detective, who brings Sloan unwillingly back from the airport.
 Grasping the changed state of affairs, Sloan takes charge of the others, who now look to him for advice on how to proceed.

 Original production

 Background

-Hart began writing the play in April 1947, spending nearly a year on it.
+Moss Hart began writing the play in April 1947, spending nearly a year on it.
 It was produced by Joseph M. Hymen and Bernard Hart, the author's younger brother.
 Others with a financial interest in it were George S. Kaufman and Max Gordon.
 Casting began in June 1948, which is also when Frederick Fox was contracted to design the play's setting.
 There were four weeks of rehearsals in September 1948, with Moss Hart doing the stage direction.